cvzwkk/portal/assets/docs/universe/subAtomic/particles/Quarks/readme.md

 ------------------------------

-# Self Subduction Of Quarks
+# Self Subjugation Of Quarks

-Self-subduction of quarks is a hypothetical process in which quarks can be converted into other types of quarks.
+Self-subjugation of quarks is a hypothetical process in which quarks can be converted into other types of quarks.
 This process is thought to be possible because quarks can change their flavor, which is a measure of their mass and charge.

 For example, an up quark can change into a down quark by emitting a W boson.
 The W boson then decays into an electron and an anti-neutrino.
 This process is thought to be very rare, but it is possible that it could occur in high-energy collisions.